-I have almost finished blogging my 1st ever 30 chic days, as part of a general, international, invite from blogger Fiona Ferris & her internationally successful How To Be Chic blog site, to do 30 chic days with her.
+I have almost finished blogging my first ever 30 chic days, as part of a general, international, invite from blogger Fiona Ferris and her internationally successful How To Be Chic blog site, to do 30 chic days with her.
 Fiona is on facebook also.
-Fiona's new book 30 Chic Days is a bestseller on Amazon - way to go Fiona!! & the 30 chic days that I have been doing is to support that.
+Fiona's new book 30 Chic Days is a bestseller on Amazon - way to go Fiona!!
+The 30 chic days that I have been doing is to support that.
 Fiona is also a fellow kiwi, so that was an extra impetus.

-I also spent a whole night binge reading her 30 chic days series, of which she has done 4.
+I also spent a whole night binge reading her 30 chic days series, of which she has done four.
 The best type of bingeing, in my opinion.
 I must be honest, being chic is a wee bit new to me.
-I was once, when I worked with a swiss-italian woman who inspired a friend & myself to copy her.
+I was once, when I worked with a Swiss-Italian woman who inspired a friend and myself to copy her.
 I loved doing that.
-But that was back in the day, & life then took over.
+But that was back in the day, and life then took over.
 There was no time for chicness, or so I thought.

-Chic-ness is to do with skill, accomplishment & denotes a certain flair, a certain je ne sais quoi.
+Chic-ness is to do with skill, accomplishment and denotes a certain flair, a certain je ne sais quoi.
 Fiona certainly looks chic, although I do notice that she has emphasised more, one's inner qualities.
-Such as serenity, gratitude, organisation, thrift, & she not only works on these things, but periodically also reviews them, for herself.
+Such as serenity, gratitude, organisation, thrift, and she not only works on these things, but periodically also reviews them, for herself.
 Which in itself, is quite chic, I feel.

-Fiona also has many posts on her blogs about clothes, dressing, elegance, & beauty.
+Fiona also has many posts on her blogs about clothes, dressing, elegance, and beauty.
 The main lesson in maintaining your complexion, according to Fiona, is regularity.
 I agree.
 I have been more methodical in this.
 She changed her life to include little routines.
-For example, extra hand, nail & chest care.
-It inspired me & over this 30 days, I have been massaging my hands & chest each evening before bed.
+For example, extra hand, nail and chest care.
+It inspired me: over this 30 days, I have been massaging my hands and chest each evening before bed.

-I also notice that Fiona dresses tres chic-ly, & is very up to date in an elegant way.
-I have been secretly watching where-ever I go, to see who is chic.
-My understanding of chic dressing has changed, & I like it.
+I also notice that Fiona dresses tres chic-ly, she is very up to date in an elegant way.
+I have been secretly watching wherever I go, to see who is chic.
+My understanding of chic dressing has changed, and I like it.
 This will be an ongoing project for me: moving into appearance chic.

-I realised quite quickly into the 30 chic days, that I really did not enjoy writing so much about myself!
+I realised quite quickly into the 30 chic days, that I really did not enjoy writing so much about myself.
 And my diet was not that interesting.
 Fiona has some lovely food posts & recipes.
-A while ago, I was going to post my recipe for red lentil soup, & something made me look to see of Fiona had also done so.
+A while ago, I was going to post my recipe for red lentil soup, but something made me look to see if Fiona had also done so.
 She had!
 It was a bit different, but I was quite tickled by this.
 (I didn't post my recipe!)

-But I was ok with posting each day, & it was a happy priority.
+But I was okay with posting each day.
+It was a happy priority.
 I only missed a day, when the internet was not working in my area.
-I have lived & practised awareness for most of my life, but over these 30 chic days, I needed to have a different sort of awareness: was I dressing chic? was I behaving chic-ly? was I speaking chic-ly? was I eating chic-ly?....etc.
+I have lived and practised awareness for most of my life, but over these 30 chic days, I needed to have a different sort of awareness: was I dressing chic? was I behaving chic-ly? was I speaking chic-ly? was I eating chic-ly? and so on.
 This was new.
 And enjoyable.
 The whole 30 days has also been fun.
 So, thank you Fiona.